egor-tensin/blog/_posts/2020-05-20-makefile-escaping.md

 As a side note, there's an excellent [Makefile style guide] available on the web.
-I'm going to be using the prologue suggested in the guide in all Makefiles in this post:
+I'm going to be using a slightly modified prologue suggested in the guide in all Makefiles in this post:

 [Makefile style guide]: https://clarkgrubb.com/makefile-style-guide

 ```
 MAKEFLAGS += --no-builtin-rules --no-builtin-variables --warn-undefined-variables
+unexport MAKEFLAGS
 .DEFAULT_GOAL := all
 .DELETE_ON_ERROR:
 .SUFFIXES: